 After you create a project, you can create Cloud Storage buckets, upload objects to your buckets, and download objects from your buckets.
-You can also grant permissions to make your data accessible to members you specify, or - for certain use cases such as hosting a website - accessible to everyone on the public internet.
+You can also grant permissions to make your data accessible to principals you specify, or - for certain use cases such as hosting a website - accessible to everyone on the public internet.

 The Cloud Storage structure looks like this:

 Here's how the Cloud Storage structure can apply to a real-world case:

 Organization: Your company, called Example Inc., creates a Google Cloud organization called

 Project: Example Inc. is building several applications, and each one is associated with a project.
 Each project has its own set of Cloud Storage APIs, as well as other resources.

 Bucket: Each project can contain multiple buckets, which are containers to store your objects.
 For example, you might create a

 photosbucket for all the image files your app generates and a separate

 Object: An individual file, such as an image called

 Basic tools for Cloud Storage